CSGN Development Fund

 - they can be delivered before end March 2018

 Further details are available in the Stage 1 Outline Proposal Form.
+The closing date for submitting Stage 1 Outline Proposal Forms to the CSGN Development Fund is 5pm on 21 November.

 Projects should fit broadly with the CSGN vision and with the priorities set out below.
 Projects that impact on more than one priority may be viewed more favourably, as will projects that focus on vacant and derelict land and/or disadvantaged communities.